daniero/braingasm/BRAINGASM.md

 Work in progress!

-TODO: Some nice intro here.
+TODO: some nice intro here.

 ## Instructions